 ||6) Orange Peg

-A compound archer will shoot off the wasp peg first followed by the red and white.
+A compound archer will shoot off the banded peg (if used) first followed by the red and white.
 All other bow styles will start from the red peg followed by the blue and white.
-Juniors and Cubs will shoot off the blue, yellow and orange pegs according to their age group.
+Juniors and Cubs will shoot off the white, blue, yellow and orange pegs according to their age group.

 Recurve archer shooting

 SWAC Award Field Competitions

 There are a number of field competitions, open to all SWAC members, which run throughout the winter months.
 There is a two bow-style entry limit for the Winter Field Champs.

 The four competitions listed below count towards the SWAC Archer of the Year Award, along with four target competitions and one clout competition.
 The more you shoot in, the more chance you have of winning!